sigmundch/DEP-member-interceptors/proposal.md

    libraries, or providing [side-annotations](#decorating-from-the-side).

-The main point against using annotation is that it will adds semantic meaning to the code, but until now the language didn't have any feature that directly did so.
+The main point against using annotation is that it will adds semantic meaning to annotations, but until now the language didn't have any feature that directly did so.
 However, it is worth nothing that annotations have been given semantic meaning by frameworks in the past.
 In particular, annotations are visible from the mirror system and frameworks like Polymer and Angular already use that